HB 7103 Signed into Law

 “The death knell for growth management in Florida”

 1000 Friends of Florida is calling for the repeal of the damaging Brandes amendment in HB 7103 and is deeply disappointed that Gov. DeSantis chose to sign the bill into law.
 This legislation could deal a mortal blow to growth management in Florida.
 With our state adding nearly 1,000 new residents a day, the timing couldn’t be worse.
+Check here for a brief overview of HB 7103.

 There are several bad provisions in HB 7103, but the worst will force Floridians who challenge a development order and lose to pay the legal fees of the winners.
 These challenges from citizens are the only enforcement mechanism left to ensure that proposed developments are consistent with local comprehensive plans, the blueprints for growth in our communities in Florida.
 It’s critical that communities abide by their comprehensive plans to protect our environment, economy and quality of life amid our state’s rapid growth.
 But the risk of getting slapped with the legal fees for both sides will scare most citizens away from exercising their right to go to court to challenge development orders and enforce comprehensive plans.